 course in which a passing grade (a “D” grade or higher) was earned.

 However, if a “C” grade or better is necessary to progress to the next

 level (i.e. nursing clinicals), the repeated course can be certified.

 Monthly Monetary Award

-It is the responsibility of the Department of Veteran Affairs to determine your eligibility and monthly monetary award.
-This is not determined by the Lorain County Community College Veterans Certifying Official.
-Students who have tuition assistance through Ohio National Guard must take a letter of eligibility from their unit commander to the financial aid office every term.
-Any questions you may have regarding your eligibility or education benefits should be directed to the Department of Veteran Affairs.
+It is the responsibility of the Department of Veterans Affairs to determine your eligibility and monthly monetary award.
+This is not determined by the Lorain County Community College Veterans’ Certifying Official.
+Students who have tuition assistance through Ohio National Guard must take a letter of eligibility from their unit commander to the financial services office every term.
+Any questions you may have regarding your eligibility or education benefits should be directed to the Department of Veterans Affairs.
 You may telephone them at (888) 442-4551 or (800) 827-1000.

 Important: VA students are paid on a monthly basis based on current hours enrolled.
-Students need to be aware that taking courses in subterms (8 weeks, 5 weeks) may affect their full-time status.
-It is the student’s responsibility to check this with the Department of Veteran Affairs.
+Students need to be aware that taking courses in subterms (8-weeks, 5-weeks) may affect their full-time status.
+It is the student’s responsibility to check this with the Department of Veterans Affairs.

-You are responsible to report to the Department of Veteran Affairs the number of credits you are enrolled in at the end of each month. you can do this by phone at (877) 823-2378 or via the Web at: www.gibill.va.gov/education/.
+You are responsible to report to the Department of Veterans Affairs the number of credits you are enrolled in at the end of each month.
+You can do this by phone at (877) 823-2378 or via the web at www.gibill.va.gov/education.

 Student Policies and Standards of Progress

-In order to continue receiving your Department of Veteran Affairs benefits you must maintain grades as indicated in the Veterans Standards of Progress.
+In order to continue receiving your Department of Veterans Affairs benefits you must maintain grades as indicated in the Veterans’ Standards of Progress located on page 30.